 UK-based multi-disciplinary engineering firm Hurley Palmer Flatt understands the importance of efficient project delivery, and with good reason; the firm brings five decades of experience to the build world.
 No surprise then, that despite an increasingly adaptive industry, Hurley Palmer Flatt is still focused on innovation and efficiency.
 The firm’s turn toward paperless project delivery keeps them on the cutting edge of the digital revolution, improving efficiencies while attracting new talent.
 One tool helping Hurley Palmer Flatt achieve those goals is Bluebeam Revu, a desktop, mobile and cloud-based solution for paperless workflows that improves project efficiency and collaboration across the entire project lifecycle.
-The firm implemented Revu on Principal Place, a residential high-rise in the Shoreditch area of London, slated to top out at 50 stories.
+The firm implemented Revu on Principal Place, a residential high-rise in the Shoreditch area of London, slated to top out at 50 storeys.

 Senior Mechanical Engineer